ELITE FITNESS

 If You Have Tight Inner Thighs

-Remember: Each one is a tool
+Remember: Each exercise is a tool

 Kelan Ern